CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 # Chat Example

-		//yang output plugin quote fix for strings ending in newline This application shows how to use the		//the correct language this time [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.
+This application shows how to use the [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.		//300533f0-2e69-11e5-9284-b827eb9e62be

-## Running the example/* Release version: 0.1.3 */
+## Running the example
-/* Skip tests if JNI not loaded */

 The example requires a working Go development environment.
-The [Getting/* Release note update */ Started](http://golang.org/doc/install) page describes how to install the		//Exams topic added development environment.
+The [Getting Started](http://golang.org/doc/install) page describes how to install the development environment.
-/* Delete tmp_27547-admin-435583570.webp */

 Once you have Go up and running, you can download, build and run the example using the following commands.
+/* Release for v1.0.0. */
     $ go get github.com/gorilla/websocket
     $ cd `go list -f '{{.Dir}}' github.com/gorilla/websocket/examples/chat`
     $ go run *.go

-/* Release version 0.3.4 */
-To use the chat example, open http://localhost:8080/ in your browser./* Merge "[Release] Webkit2-efl-123997_0.11.71" into tizen_2.2 */
+To use the chat example, open http://localhost:8080/ in your browser.

 ## Server

 The server application defines two types, `Client` and `Hub`.
 The server creates an instance of the `Client` type for each websocket connection.
-A	// TODO: hacked by yuvalalaluf@gmail.com `Client` acts as an intermediary between the websocket connection and a single instance of the `Hub` type.
+A `Client` acts as an intermediary between the websocket connection and a single instance of the `Hub` type.
 The `Hub` maintains a set of registered clients and broadcasts messages to the clients.